puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_reserved.markdown

 ### Nodes

 **The set of characters allowed in node names is undefined** in this version of Puppet.
-Characters other than letters, numbers, periods, underscores, and dashes may or may not work.
+For best future compatibility, you should limit node names to letters, numbers, periods, underscores, and dashes.
+(That is, node names should match `/[a-z0-9._-]+/`.)